hashgraph/hedera-json-rpc-relay/docs/design/hbar-limiter.md

 ## Configurations

-### Pre-populating the Redis Cache with Spending Plans for Supported Projects and Partner Projects
+### Pre-populating the Cache with Spending Plans for Supported Projects and Partner Projects

-The following configurations will be used to automatically populate the Redis cache with `HbarSpendingPlan`, `EthAddressHbarSpendingPlan`, and `IPAddressHbarSpendingPlan` entries for the outlined supported projects and partner projects on every start-up of the relay.
+The following configurations will be used to automatically populate the cache with `HbarSpendingPlan`, `EthAddressHbarSpendingPlan`, and `IPAddressHbarSpendingPlan` entries for the outlined supported projects and partner projects on every start-up of the relay.

 All other users (ETH and IP addresses which are not specified in the configuration file) will be treated as "general users" and will be assigned a basic `HbarSpendingPlan` on their first request and their ETH address and IP address will be linked to that plan for all subsequent requests.